LeapLabTHU/Uni-AdaFocus/Uni-AdaFocus with Experiments on ActivityNet, FCVID and Mini-Kinetics/custom_finetune.md

 ## Start training

-Run following command to train Uni-AdaFocus on train split of your dataset.
+Run the following command to train Uni-AdaFocus on the train split of your dataset.

 * YOUR_DATA: your dataset name, same to above
 * PATH_TO_YOUR_DATASET: path to your dataset
-* LOG_DIR: path to the directory for saving exp results
+* LOG_DIR: path to the directory for saving experimental results

 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --nproc_per_node=4 --master_port 12345 main.py \